 NRTC2 shall be constructed on a per band basis using the following method:

-- All component carrier combinations supported by the beam, which have different sum of channel bandwidth of component carrier, shall be tested.
-For all component carrier combinations which have the same sum of channel bandwidth of component carriers, only one of the component carrier combinations shall be tested.
+- All component carrier combinations supported by the beam, which have different sum of channel bandwidths of component carrier, shall be tested.
+For all component carrier combinations which have the same sum of channel bandwidths of component carriers, only one of the component carrier combinations shall be tested.